ifeelgood/kitchensink-quarkus/README.md

-# kitchensink-quarkus
+# Modernization Factory: kitchensink-quarkus

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project showcases migration of legacy JBoss java application to modern quarkus platform.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .